 "Last update date" >= "LAST_N_DAYS:2"

-The last update date is the csv field containing update date on the record and LAST_N_DAYS:2 is the expression used.
+The last update date is the CSV field containing the update date on the record and LAST_N_DAYS:2 is the expression used.
 In this expression 2 can be changed as required.

 There is also support added for NEXT_N_DAYS:3 for future computation dates.